Uprooted (novel): Plot

 News of Kasia's purification brings Prince Marek and his wizard, the Falcon, to the Dragon's tower.
 Once they realize that Kasia is no longer under the Wood's spell, they order the Dragon to retrieve the Prince's mother, who ran away twenty years earlier.
 They and thirty soldiers go into the Wood.
-Walkers and Mantises slaughter the troops, but the party frees the comatose Queen.
+Magical creatures slaughter the troops, but the party frees the comatose Queen.
 The Dragon wants to destroy the weakened Wood once and for all, but the Prince takes his mother and Kasia back to court to prove they are free of the Wood's corruption.
 Agnieszka goes with them to testify.
 She gains certification as a witch, but things quickly go awry.

-The Queen speaks at her trial to blame Rosya, the rival state to Polnya.
-A wizard is transformed into a hideous creature which kills the King before being slain.
-The Queen manipulates her oldest son into going to war against Rosya, where he is killed; traitor soldiers murder the Crown Prince's wife, intending to kill his children as well.
-Instead, Agnieszka and Kasia grab the children and flee to the Dragon's tower.
-The Dragon has been joined by a baron and his soldiers.
-The Queen, Marek, and the Falcon arrive at the Dragon's tower and fight a battle.
-Just before the Queen can kill her grandchildren, Agnieszka sees in a vision that the Queen is inhabited by the Wood Queen.
-Kasia fails to kill the Queen.
+The Queen blames Rosya, a rival nation, for her imprisonment.
+The King is killed by a magical creature.
+The Queen manipulates her oldest son into going to war against Rosya, where he is killed.
+Agnieszka and Kasia rescue the prince's children and flee to the Dragon's tower.
+The Queen, Marek, and the Falcon arrive at the tower.
+Agnieszka sees a vision that the Queen is possessed by a spirit called the Wood Queen.